gepetto503/capstone/README.md

 run 'npm install' from command line

-### API keys
+### API key
-You need api keys for the project to successfully build/serve and obviously to make the api call.
+You need an api key for the project to successfully build/serve.

 create a file called api-keys.ts in the src directory. get an Api key for Guidestar's Search API using this guide: https://community.guidestar.org/docs/DOC-2193-how-to-sign-up-for-guidestar-sandbox-apis